Micelle: Uses

 When surfactants are present above the critical micelle concentration (CMC), they can act as emulsifiers that will allow a compound that is normally insoluble (in the solvent being used) to dissolve.
 This occurs because the insoluble species can be incorporated into the micelle core, which is itself solubilized in the bulk solvent by virtue of the head groups' favorable interactions with solvent species.
 The most common example of this phenomenon is detergents, which clean poorly soluble lipophilic material (such as oils and waxes) that cannot be removed by water alone.
 Detergents clean also by lowering the surface tension of water, making it easier to remove material from a surface.
 The emulsifying property of surfactants is also the basis for emulsion polymerization.

 Micelles may also have important roles in chemical reactions.
 Micellar chemistry uses the interior of micelles to harbor chemical reactions, which in some cases can make multi-step chemical synthesis more feasible.
 Doing so can increase reaction yield, create conditions more favorable to specific reaction products (e.g. hydrophobic molecules), and reduce required solvents, side products, and required conditions (e.g. extreme pH).
 Because of these benefits, Micellular chemistry is thus considered a form of green chemistry.
 However, micelle formation may also inhibit chemical reactions, such as when reacting molecules form micelles that shield a molecular component vulnerable to oxidation.

+The use of cationic micelles of cetrimonium chloride, benzethonium chloride, and cetylpyridinium chloride can accelerate chemical reactions between negatively charged compounds (such as DNA or Coenzyme A) in an aqueous environment up to 5 million times.
+Unlike conventional micellar catalysis, the reactions occur solely on the charged micelles' surface.

 Micelle formation is essential for the absorption of fat-soluble vitamins and complicated lipids within the human body.
 Bile salts formed in the liver and secreted by the gall bladder allow micelles of fatty acids to form.
 This allows the absorption of complicated lipids (e.g., lecithin) and lipid-soluble vitamins (A, D, E, and K) within the micelle by the small intestine.

 During the process of milk-clotting, proteases act on the soluble portion of caseins, κ-casein, thus originating an unstable micellar state that results in clot formation.

 Micelles can also be used for targeted drug delivery as gold nanoparticles.